Lucile Watson: Biography

 Watson was primarily a stage actress, appearing in 39 Broadway plays.

-In perhaps her most acclaimed performance, Watson portrayed Fanny Farrelly in playwright Lillian Hellman's anti-fascist dramatic stage play Watch on the Rhine on Broadway in 1941, starring Paul Lukas.
-Two years later in Hollywood, she and Lukas reprised their roles in the film adaptation, for which Watson received a nomination for the Academy Award for Best Supporting Actress.
+In perhaps her most acclaimed performance, Watson portrayed Fanny Farrelly in playwright Lillian Hellman's antifascist dramatic stage play Watch on the Rhine on Broadway in 1941.
+Two years later in Hollywood, she and her co-star Paul Lukas reprised their stage roles in the film adaptation, for which Watson received a nomination for the Academy Award for Best Supporting Actress.

-Death

-Watson died on June 24, 1962.
+Watson and Fellowes divorced some time before 1928 and did not have any children.
+Watson married Louis Evan Shipman, who died in 1933.
+Fellowes died in 1950.Watson died on June 24, 1962.